tauthethirtythird/io_qp2_rule_kor/readme.md

 Multiply attack by `attack received multiplier`, then round (use decimals as weighted randomness in qp), spawn in garbage queue

-Update `Targeting Grace`, let attack amount ((translation note: this sentence seems like it got cutoff, probably will be continued in a later commit))

 ## Garbage messiness

 The chance for garbage holes to continue.
 The higher this value, the more likely each line's hole is different

 TETR.IO's garbage messiness system is decided by two numbers:
-“every line in the same attack has an X% chance to not stay on the same column”, “different attacks have a Y% chance to not stay on the same column”
+“every line in the same attack has an X% chance to reroll the position”, “different attacks have a Y% chance to reroll the position”

-In TL X=0, Y=100%, which means the garbage lines in the same attack are always on the same column, and different attacks are always on different columns
+In TL X=0, Y=100%, which means the garbage lines in the same attack are almost always on different columns (unchanged if rerolled on the same position, 10%)
 But in qp2 these two numbers aren't as extreme, meaning you'll feel the position of garbage holes aren't that related to the attacks in queue.

 In qp2, by default Y=2.5*X, which means between received garbage attacks there's a higher chance (2.5 times) to be on a different column